 How do I choose the right size?

 Choosing the right size implant can be very challenging for patients.
 Most women tend to want to use implants that are slightly larger than what is probably ideal for their body frame and skin envelope.
 This can lead to a bit more of a “fake” result and can also increase the risks of future complications.
 Our doctors will take several measurements to help identify the proper range of implants that would be appropriate for your body frame.
-They will clearly communicate the risks and benefits of different sized implants, but in the end, it is your decision.
+WPS also has the luxury of using 3D imaging with the Vectra imaging system.
+While not perfect, it can help many patients at least get an idea of what they may look like after surgery.
+In the end, we will clearly communicate the risks and benefits of different sized implants, but understand that the final decision is still yours to make.

 What can happen to nipple sensation?

 Very few patients have permanent issues with nipple sensation after breast augmentation, but quite a few have short-term issues that resolve during the first several months of recovery.
 Most patients will complain of hypersensitivity that results from nerve stretching.
 Very few will have a decrease or loss of sensation.
 The nerves that affect nipple sensation are not at high risk for injury at the site of the skin incision, but rather on the chest wall when the outside of the pocket is being developed.
 For this reason, Dr. Stoeckel and Dr. Purzycki are quite gentle with the lateral pocket dissection to minimize this potential complication.

 What happens with breastfeeding after breast implant surgery?